 We all know and love the fact that messy play is such a great way for our kids to learn.
 But isn’t it true that the most relaxed mum on earth can freak out at the sight of a 3 year old thundering through the house with a loaded paintbrush?

 With some smart steps (and a small amount of military-style planning) you can contain the chaos while maintaining the fun.
-So with mid-winter school holidays looming we thought we would share some smart ideas to prepare your house for indoor messy play.
+Here are our 5 top smart ideas to prepare your house for indoor messy play.

 Tips and Tricks for Indoor Messy Play

 Kids can be at their most destructive when they catch you unawares.
 Plan out what activity you are going to set up for them and exactly how it’s going to work.
 Choose the best place for the play to happen – i.e. non-carpeted surfaces for paint play.

 You can make sure everything that’s needed is ready, and that there is minimum movement out of the play zone until play is complete.
 Factor in toilet trips, food breaks and nappy changes as they’re bound to happen.